MicrosoftDocs/cpp-docs/docs/windows/runtimeclass-class.md

 #### Parameters
  `classFlags`
 Optional paramater.
 A combination of one or more [RuntimeClassType](../windows/runtimeclasstype-enumeration.md) enumeration values.
 The `__WRL_CONFIGURATION_LEGACY__` macro can be defined to change the default value of classFlags for all runtime classes in the project.
-If defined, RuntimeClass instances are non-agile dy default.
+If defined, RuntimeClass instances are non-agile by default.
 When not defined, RuntimeClass instances are agile by default.
 To avoid ambiguity always specify the Microsoft::WRL::FtmBase in `TInterfaces` or RuntimeClassType::InhibitFtmBase.
 Note, if InhibitFtmBase and FtmBase are both used the object will be agile.

  `TInterfaces`
 The list of interfaces the object implements beyond IUnknown, IInspectable or other interfaces controlled by [RuntimeClassType](../windows/runtimeclasstype-enumeration.md).
 It also may list other classes to be derived from, notably Microsoft::WRL::FtmBase to make the object agile and cause it to implement IMarshal.